Puepis/Shoot-A-Mole/README.md

 ## Getting Started
 To run the game on your own computer, you can clone this Github repository and sync it with your local machine.
+To play the game, run the `Shoot-A-Mole.py` file.

 ### Prerequisites